 External Audit of Accounts Year Ended 31 March 2023

 Publication of the Police and Crime Commissioner for Cumbria and Chief Constable of Cumbria Constabulary Statement of Accounts and Audit Opinion

-Notice is hereby given under The Accounts and Audit (Amendment) Regulations 2021 that from 04 July 2022 to 19 August 2021 between 9:30am and 4pm on weekdays any person may inspect, and make copies of the accounts and certain related documents (comprising books, deeds, contracts, bills, vouchers and receipts) of the Police and Crime Commissioner and the Chief Constable for the year ended 31 March 2022, as stipulated in Section 25 of the Local Audit and Accountability Act 2014.
+Notice is hereby given under The Accounts and Audit (Amendment) Regulations 2022 that from 19 June 2023 to 28 July 2023 between 9:30am and 4pm on weekdays any person may inspect, and make copies of the accounts and certain related documents (comprising books, deeds, contracts, bills, vouchers and receipts) of the Police and Crime Commissioner and the Chief Constable for the year ended 31 March 2023, as stipulated in Section 25 of the Local Audit and Accountability Act 2014.

-The revised deadlines applicable to local authorities are as follows:
+The deadlines applicable to local authorities are as follows:

-- Public Inspection Period to start on or before first working day of August 2022 (previously included first 10 working days of June)
+- Public Inspection Period to included the first 10 working days of June (see #)

-- Publish Final Audited Accounts 30 November 2022 (previously 30 September)
+- Publish Final Audited Accounts 30 September 2023

 The accounts and other documents will be available for inspection at Police Headquarters, Carleton Hall, Penrith, CA10 2AU by prior arrangement.
 Please telephone 01768 217734 to make an appointment.
 The accounts will also be available on the Commissioner’s and Chief Constable’s respective websites: www.cumbria-pcc.gov.uk / www.cumbria.police.uk.